UWNETLAB/metaknowledge/_posts/docs/2015-11-05-tagProcessing.md

     "Conceptualization of Limits and Continuity in Expert Mathematics" ]

-The function to process it is called [`title()`]({{ site.baseurl }}{% post_url /docs/2015-10-31-tagProcessing %}#title) which is determined by looking up the tag in the `tagProcessing.tagToFunc` dictionary.
+The function to process it is called [`title()`]({{ site.baseurl }}{% post_url /docs/2015-11-05-tagProcessing %}#title) which is determined by looking up the tag in the `tagProcessing.tagToFunc` dictionary.
 Which is a dictionary mapping WOS tag strings to their functions.
-For a simple mapping of tags to their long strings use [`metaknowledge.tagToFull`]({{ site.baseurl }}{% post_url /docs/2015-10-31-metaknowledge %}#metaknowledge).
+For a simple mapping of tags to their long strings use [`metaknowledge.tagToFull`]({{ site.baseurl }}{% post_url /docs/2015-11-05-metaknowledge %}#metaknowledge).

 The objects `tagToFullDict`, `fullToTagDict`, `tagNameConverterDict`, `tagsAndNameSet` and `knownTagsList` are also provided.
 They are the objects used by metaknowledge to keep track of tag names. `tagToFullDict` and `fullToTagDict` are dictionaries that convert from tags to full names and vice versa, respectively, while `tagNameConverterDict` goes both ways. `tagsAndNameSet` is a set of all full names and tags, while `knownTagsList` contains only tags and is a list.
-For a less raw interface look the functions provided by the base metaknowledge module, e.g. [`tagToFull()`]({{ site.baseurl }}{% post_url /docs/2015-10-31-metaknowledge %}#tagToFull).
+For a less raw interface look the functions provided by the base metaknowledge module, e.g. [`tagToFull()`]({{ site.baseurl }}{% post_url /docs/2015-11-05-metaknowledge %}#tagToFull).

-The full list of tags and their long names is provided below followed by the descriptions of the functions:
+The full list of tags and their long names is provided below followed by the descriptions of the functions, they are ordered by their occurrence in WOS records:

 | tag | Name |
 |:---|:---|